[ Printer Friendly Version ] [ Report Abuse ]

 Samantha laughed despite herself, "Let me know how it goes.
 I'm getting the hell out of here."

-"Your loss," Sirius said and shrugged, despite being squished to death and lying sideways on the seat.
+"Your loss," Sirius said and shrugged, despite being squished and lying sideways on the seat.

 She moaned, feeling defeated already.